-Miniwanca is now hiring seasonal staff for summer 2022!
+Miniwanca is now hiring seasonal staff for spring and summer 2023!

 Looking for full-time opportunities?
 Click here for our current full-time openings.

 Summer 2023 at Miniwanca will take place in two sessions: Session A from June 25 to July 14 and Session B from July 16 to August 4.
 Staff training for most roles will begin June 18.
 Learn more about our Summer 2023 program offerings.